Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 John Rich "Underneath The Same Moon" (BNA Records, 2006)

-A sorta-kinda reissue from a few years back, this disc is the transition between Rich's tenure in the country-pop vocal group Lonestar, and his present incarnation as half of the creative team of Big & Rich, Nashville's current reigning bad-boy production gods.
+A sorta-kinda reissue from a few years back, this disc is the transition between Rich's tenure in the country-pop vocal group Lonestar, and his later incarnation as half of the creative team of Big & Rich, Nashville's mid-2000's reigning bad-boy production gods.
 This album, which was shelved by the label when it was first recorded in 1999, tilts heavily towards his previous work, filled with safe, stable formulae, mainly woeful sentimental ballads and softer-edged songs.
 There are a couple of blues-tinged bar-bandish tunes, but the wild-child rambunctiousness of the Big & Rich sound is only barely hinted at...
 Still, this will be of interest to fans -- if you want to hear him ply himself towards more conventional, hat-act material, this may be a lost treasure for you to delve into.

 John Rich "Son Of A Preacher Man" (Warner Brothers, 2009)